 - A. The pharmacy shall keep records of all compounded products as required by the Mississippi Board of Pharmacy.
 Such records shall be readily available for authorized inspection during the retention period at the establishment.
-These records shall be subject to duplication by photocopying or other means of reproduction as part of any such inspection. - B. Drug Orders: The pharmacist must receive a written, electronic or verbal order from an authorized prescriber before dispensing any compounded product. - i.
-If the drug order is for an inpatient at an institutional facility, a copy of the patient's medication order may serve as an order for the preparation and dispensing of the compounded product.
-This and the medication administration record may be maintained as the permanent record in medical records at the facility. - ii.
-If the drug order is for an outpatient, the order must be in the form of a prescription document or a patient medication order sheet which contains, at a minimum, the following: - 1.
-Patient name; - 2.
-Patient address; - 3. name of medication and strength;
+These records shall be subject to duplication by photocopying or other means of reproduction as part of any such inspection. - B. Drug Orders: The pharmacist must receive a written, electronic or verbal order from an authorized prescriber before dispensing any compounded product.

+- (1) If the drug order is for an inpatient at an institutional facility, a copy of the patient's medication order may serve as an order for the preparation and dispensing of the compounded product.
+This and the medication administration record may be maintained as the permanent record in medical records at the facility.

+- (2) If the drug order is for an outpatient, the order must be in the form of a prescription document or a patient medication order sheet which contains, at a minimum, the following:

+- (a) Patient name;

+- (b) Patient address:

+- (c) name of medication and strength;

-- 4. Directions for use;
+- (d) Directions for use;

-- 5. Date:
+- (e) Date;

-- 6. Prescriber's name;
+- (f) Prescriber's name;

-- 7. Physician's address and Drug Enforcement Administration registration number, if applicable;
+- (g) Physician's address and Drug Enforcement Administration registration number, if applicable;

-- 8. Refill instructions.
+- (h) Refill instructions.

 - C. Prescriptions for compounded products shall be filed in accordance with the prescription recordkeeping provisions of these regulations.
 Patient medication order sheets used as authorization for the dispensing of drugs shall be filed in an easily retrievable manner.

+- 3. All dispensed compounded products should comply with labeling requirements of Article XIV and also any applicable USP or FDA labeling requirements.

-3. COMPOUNDING WHEN COMMERCIAL PRODUCTS ARE NOT AVAILABLE
+4. COMPOUNDING WHEN COMMERCIAL PRODUCTS ARE NOT AVAILABLE

-- A. A pharmacy may prepare a copy of a commercial product when that commercial product is not available as evidenced by either of the following: - i.
-Products that appear as unresolved status on the FDA drug shortage list in effect under section 506E of the FD&C Act a website maintained by the federal Food and Drug Administration (FDA) and/or the American Society of Health Systems Pharmacists (ASHP); or - ii.
-Products temporarily unavailable discontinued and no longer marketed by from the manufacturer, as documented by invoice or other communication from the distributor or manufacturer.
+- A. A pharmacy may prepare a copy of a commercial product when that commercial product is not available as evidenced by either of the following: - (1) Products that appear as unresolved status on the FDA drug shortage list in effect under section 506E of the FD&C Act; or - (2) Products discontinued and no longer marketed by the manufacturer.

-4. COMPOUNDING FOR VETERINARY USE
+5. COMPOUNDING FOR VETERINARY USE

-- A. All compounding for non-human medications must follow USP 795/797/800 compounding standards. - B. A pharmacy may compound a preparation intended for administration to an animal patient: - i.
-Pursuant to a patient specific prescription; or - ii.
-Pursuant to a non-patient specific order from a veterinarian. - C. The label for non-patient specific compounded preparations shall contain, at a minimum, the following: - i.
-Pharmacy's name, address and telephone number; - ii.
-Veterinarian's name; - iii.
-Name of preparation; - iv.
-Strength and concentration; - v.
-Lot number: - vi.
-Beyond use date (BUD); - vii.
-Special storage requirements, if applicable; - viii.
-Name or initials of the pharmacist responsible for final check of the preparation.
+- A. All compounding for non-human medications must follow USP 795/797/800 compounding standards. - B. A pharmacy may compound a preparation intended for administration to an animal patient: - (1) Pursuant to a patient specific prescription; or - (2) Pursuant to a non-patient specific order from a veterinarian. - C. The label for non-patient specific compounded preparations shall contain, at a minimum, the following: - (1) Pharmacy's name, address and telephone number; - (2) Veterinarian's name; - (3) Name of preparation;

+- (4) Strength and concentration;

+- (5) Lot number;

+- (6) Beyond use date (BUD);

+- (7) Special storage requirements, if applicable;